 - Education and certifications

-Before starting work on your resume, jot down any preferences you have for your target job duties, industry, or employer size.
+Before starting work on your resume, jot down your preferences for your target job duties, industry, or employer size.
 These notes will help you filter and emphasize your best career details as you develop each section.

 1. Share your contact information